-Nature Reserves Summary Comment LPA Response Support the policy approach to appropriately protect local environment and seek enhancement.
+Nature Reserves Responder Summary Comment LPA Response NRW: Support the policy approach to appropriately protect local environment and seek enhancement.
 Noted.
-The Heritage Trust is concerned that the aim to "seek to control rather than direct" development is weak.
+MTHT: The Heritage Trust is concerned that the aim to "seek to control rather than direct" development is weak.
 This policy could lead to other local green spaces becoming vulnerable.
 The Deposit Plan Environment polices have been up-dated.
 Green wedges are being replaced with green pockets.
 No green wedge type policies are proposed as the development in the countryside/outside settlement boundary policy is considered sufficient.
+Marvel Ltd (WYG).
 It is unclear as to what extent this is 'new' provision as against mere formalisation of existing access to/use of green land.
 The Deposit Plan Environment polices have been up-dated.
-The areas are identified to recognise their role and ability to improve access to nature and possible future improvement. cted sites and species Summary Comment LPA Response Support the protection of SSSI's and species of principle importance in Wales.
+The areas are identified to recognise their role and ability to improve access to nature and possible future improvement.
+PolicyEnW19: Protect cted sites and species Responder Summary Comment LPA Response NRW: Support the protection of SSSI's and species of principle importance in Wales.
 Noted.
+Marvel Ltd (WYG).
 Policy offers no solutions to delivery of enhancement measures and does not give appropriate weight to differing values of ecological sources.
 The Deposit Plan Environment polices have been up-dated.
-The Heritage Trust is concerned that the aim to "seek to control rather than direct" development is weak.
-The Deposit Plan Environment polices have been up-dated. al Landscape Areas Summary Comment LPA Response Support the policy as it does not restrict development but have serious concerns regarding the methodology used to define the SLA.
+MTHT: The Heritage Trust is concerned that the aim to "seek to control rather than direct" development is weak.
+The Deposit Plan Environment polices have been up-dated.
+PolicyEnW20: Specie al Landscape Areas Responder Summary Comment LPA Response Marvel Ltd (WYG).
+Support the policy as it does not restrict development but have serious concerns regarding the methodology used to define the SLA.
+Prepare a management plan for SLA3 to Noted.
+A Landscape SPG will be assist management issues and support tourism offer. prepared.
+CCBC: Support the designation of SLAs at Gelligaer and Taf Bargoed and at Nant Morlais and Cwm Taf Fechan which are broadly consistent with SLA designations in the Caerphilly County Borough adopted LDP.
 Noted.
-Prepare a management plan for SLA3 to assist management issues and support tourism offer.
-A Landscape SPG will be prepared.
-Support the designation of SLAs at Gelligaer and Taf Bargoed and at Nant Morlais and Cwm Taf Fechan which are broadly consistent with SLA designations in the Caerphilly County Borough adopted LDP.
-Noted.
-Summary Comment Support the policy approach to appropriately protect local environment and seek enhancement.
-The Heritage Trust is concerned that the aim to "seek to control rather than direct" development is weak.
-This policy could lead to other local green spaces becoming vulnerable.
-Green wedges are being replaced with green pockets.
-It is unclear as to what extent this is 'new' provision as against mere formalisation of existing access to/use of green land.
-Eted sites and species Summary Comment Support the protection of SSSI's and species of principle importance in Wales.
-Policy offers no solutions to delivery of enhancement measures and does not give appropriate weight to differing values of ecological sources.
-The Heritage Trust is concerned that the aim to "seek to control rather than direct" development is weak.
-Summary Comment Support the policy as it does not restrict development but have serious concerns regarding the methodology used to define the SLA.
-Prepare a management plan for SLA3 to assist management issues and support tourism offer.
-Support the designation of SLAs at Gelligaer and Taf Bargoed and at Nant Morlais and Cwm Taf Fechan which are broadly consistent with SLA designations in the